githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/2-workflow-syntax-and-commands.md

-Here you'll learn workflow syntax and commands.
+Here you'll learn about YAML syntax for workflows and workflow commands.

 Creating a workflow is pretty straightforward as long as you can find the right actions for your steps.

 ## YAML syntax for workflows

 Workflow files use YAML syntax, and must have either a `.yml` or `.yaml` file extension.
 You need to store workflow files in the `.github/workflows` directory of your repository.

 To automatically trigger a workflow, use `on` to define which events can cause the workflow to run.
-You can define single or multiple events that can a trigger workflow, or set a time schedule.
+You can define single or multiple events that can trigger a  workflow, or set a time schedule.

 A workflow with the following `on` value will run when a push is made to any branch in the workflow's repository: